 Mixed Hedgerows border both the upper and lower areas.
 These are relatively species rich and include Hazel (Corylus avellana), Hawthorn (Crataegus monogyna) and Holly (Ilex aquifolium).
 Management includes both the cutting of hedges and hedge laying.

 The Upper Eastern Grassland contains summer flowering herbaceous species and a good diversity of grasses in the sward.
 Plants to look out for include Common Knapweed (Centaurea nigra), Devil’s-bit Scabious (Succisa pratensis) and Crested Dog’s-tail (Cynosurus cristatus).
-This area is drained by a ditch, which is periodically dredged.
-The larger northern section contains a boggy area and a dead willow tree, while the smaller southern area is more sheltered and shaded.
+This area is drained by streams which area periodically dredged.
+A boggy area and a dead willow tree can be found to the north of this area while to the south the area is more sheltered and shaded.

 The Lower Western Grassland is much wetter than the eastern grassland with Soft Rush (Juncus effusus) and Tufted Hair-grass (Deschampsia cespitosa) being the dominant species.
 Yellow Iris (Iris pseudacorus), Meadow Buttercup (Ranunculus acris) and Meadowsweet (Filipendula ulmaria) provide splashes of colour at various times during the year.
 The stream which crosses this area is dredged, whilst other areas require management to keep them free of rush invasion.

 The Wetland Area is the lowest part of the Reserve and is contained by the railway embankment to the west.
 Rushes often conceal open water pools.

 Butterflies and other insects thrive on the wide variety of flowers and grasses, and species of dragonflies and damselflies can be found on the permanent and temporary ponds, also in the marshy areas that host Whirligig Beetles, frogs and newts.